ultravideo/uvgRTP/benchmarks/README.md

 # Send throughput benchmarks

-The test setup is simple and tries to simulate a simple video conferencing condition where the RTP library is given a chunk of encoded video (H.265/HEVC in this case).
+The test setup is simple and tries to simulate a simple video conferencing condition where the RTP library is given a chunk of encoded video (H.265/HEVC in this case) and its job is to find the NAL units and send them (and possibly fragment the frame into smaller packets).

+Sending the data as discrete NAL units and fragmenting large frames is required by the [RFC 7789](https://tools.ietf.org/html/rfc7798).

-To eliminate all other performance degrading factor and to get the maximum output of each library, the HEVC file was been encoded beforehand, it was memory-mapped and the sending was on localhost to minimize the netowork latency.
+To eliminate all other performance-degrading factors and to get the maximum output of each library, the HEVC file was encoded beforehand and it was memory-mapped to the address space for faster reading.

-The task for each library is to find NAL units from the file and send them to remote (just a netcat server in listening mode).
-The actual video chunks (not VPS/SPS/PPS) are around 177 kB of memory so they must be splitted into smaller units.
-The test assumes MTU to be 1500 bytes.

-The benchmark tests were on 64-bit Ubuntu Linux with 3.4 GHz Intel i7-4770.
-TODO network card info?
+The benchmark tests were on 64-bit Ubuntu Linux with 3.4 GHz Intel i7-4770 and the network card is Intel Ethernet Connection I217-LM (1GbE).

 ## Notes about the benchmark implementation

-Two problems arose when designing the benchmark: JRTPLIB, ccRTP and Live555 are not media-aware in the same sense as kvzRTP is and they don't do automatic frame fragmentation like kvzRTP does.

-This means that they either reject large packets (JRTPLIB) or send them as is (ccRTP, Live555) without respecting MTU.
-So the test code must do the fragmentation for these libraries.

-They are also not media-aware and won't look for NAL units from the memory they're given and just send the data.
-The test code must also add code for finding the NAL units.
-TODO uudelleenkirjoita
+JRTPLIB, oRTP and ccRTP are not media-aware and won't do NAL unit extraction nor fragmentation so the test setup must provide this extra functionality.

+Some of the libraries don't restrict the frame size at all which results in larger-than-MTU packets.
+To make comparison fair for all libraries, 1500 was chosen to be the maximum write size and no packet sent is larger than 1500 bytes.